patrulek/TrojanBotProxy/README.md

 in the console.

+Program arguments:

+* `-autobuy` - if this flag is true, application will assume that TrojanBot is configured with autobuy option and there will be no need for button click (default: `true`)

 ## Configuration

 `config.toml` is provided to setup application id and application hash that are obtainable from [this link](https://my.telegram.org/apps).
 In addition to that, phone number and TrojanBot telegram contact name is also required.